 Our specialists provide amputee rehabilitation services in both inpatient and outpatient settings to help patients achieve their functional abilities as quickly as possible.
 Our goal is to help patients reclaim their independence by teaching them how to tackle the daily activities of life while building their strength and increasing their endurance.
 Patients also benefit from support services, including peer groups, adaptive sports, prosthetic training, and others to help them adjust to their new reality.

-Our Amputee Rehabilitation program at MedStar National Rehabilitation Hospital (MedStar NRH) is accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF) and our program at MedStar Good Samaritan Hospital is finalizing accreditation status as well.
+Our Amputee Rehabilitation programs at MedStar National Rehabilitation Hospital (MedStar NRH) and MedStar Good Samaritan Hospital are accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF).
 This designation demonstrates our commitment to delivering the highest quality of rehabilitation.

 Amputee inpatient rehabilitation

 As one of few CARF-accredited amputee rehabilitation programs in the region, our rehabilitation experts care for patients recovering from single and multiple limb amputation in both the upper and lower extremity.
 Our patients benefit from personalized inpatient care that helps them achieve the highest level of health and independence.
 In addition, we emphasize patient and family empowerment to help patients adjust to an independent life after losing a limb.